ygversil/qgis-guided-offline-editing/help/source/admin_guide.rst

-When such a project needs to be shared across multiple computers and multiple users, it is challenging to have a problem-free case, and often users will see the ":guilabel:`Layer not found`" dialog and are asked to provide another path for each layer.
+When such a project needs to be shared across multiple computers and multiple users, it is challenging to have a problem-free case, and often users will see the ":guilabel:`Layer not found`" dialog and will be asked to provide another path for each layer.

 To address this situation, we need precision and strictness.
 First, a **common folder tree** is needed.